-Figure A.4 shows the three instruments underneath the RSS: SALTICAM (orange), HRS (green, to the left of SALTICAM), and BVIT (grey, to the right of SALTICAM).
+Figure A.4 shows the three instruments underneath the RSS: SALTICAM (orange), HRS (green, to the left of SALTICAM).
 The folding mirrors (grey with a red holder) are shown opposite SALTICAM, they direct the light coming from the SAC into the respective instrument.
 The SAC is shown underneath the instruments in green grid and yellow lense holder.
 Figure A.5 shows the SAC with blue ray tracing.